Snuff film

+In 2025, Vice magazine published an article documenting what they described as the first legitimate snuff video, titled The Vietnamese Butcher.
+According to the report, the video has been sold since February 2025 on the dark web and through Telegram channels, indicating its commercial distribution.
+There is strong evidence that the murder victim was a willing participant with the awareness of the intention to monetize the film.

 Definitions

-A snuff film is a movie in a purported genre of films in which a person is actually murdered, though some variations of the definition may include films that show people dying by suicide.
-Snuff films can be pornographic, and they may or may not be made for financial gain but are supposedly "circulated amongst a jaded few for the purpose of entertainment".
+A snuff film is a movie in a purported genre of films in which a person is actually murdered, though some variations of the definition may include films that show people committing suicide.
+According to existing definitions, snuff films can be pornographic and are made for financial gain but are supposedly "circulated amongst a jaded few for the purpose of entertainment".
 The Collins English Dictionary defines a "snuff movie" as "a pornographic film in which an unsuspecting actress or actor is murdered at the climax of the film"; the Cambridge Dictionary defines it more broadly as "a violent film that shows a real murder".

 Horror film magazine Fangoria defined snuff movies as "films in which a person is killed on camera.
 The death is premeditated, with the purpose of being filmed in order to make money.
 Often times, there is a sexual aspect to the murder, either on film (as in, a porn scene that ends horribly) or that the final project is used for sexual gratification."
 Films featuring deaths that are authentic but accidental "are not considered snuff because the deaths were not planned.
-Other death on video, like terrorists beheading victims, are done to fulfill an ideology (no matter how wrongheaded), not to earn money."
+Other death on video, such as terrorists beheading victims, are done to fulfill an ideology, not to earn money."

-Reality
+"Snuff" industry myth

 Some filmed records of executions and deaths in war exist, but in those cases the death was not specifically staged for financial gain or entertainment.
 There have been a number of "amateur-made" snuff films available on the Internet.
 However, such videos are produced by the murderers to make an impact on an audience or for their own satisfaction, and not for financial profit.
 Some specialized websites show videos of actual killings for profit, as their shock value will attract an audience; but these websites are not operated by the perpetrators of the murders.